WordPerfect: Function keys

-Like its 1970s predecessor Emacs and mid-1980s competitor, MultiMate, WordPerfect used almost every possible combination of function keys with Ctrl, Alt, and Shift modifiers, and the CtrlAlt, ShiftAlt, and ShiftCtrl double modifiers, unlike early versions of WordStar, which used only Ctrl.
+Like its 1970s predecessor Emacs and mid-1980s competitor MultiMate, WordPerfect uses almost every possible combination of function keys with Ctrl, Alt, and Shift modifiers, and the Ctrl-Alt, Shift-Alt, and Shift-Ctrl double modifiers, unlike early versions of WordStar, which uses only Ctrl.

-WordPerfect used F3 instead of F1 for Help, F1 instead of Esc for Cancel, and Esc for Repeat (though a configuration option in later versions allowed these functions to be rotated to locations that later became more standard).
+WordPerfect uses F3 instead of F1 for Help, F1 instead of Esc for Cancel, and Esc for Repeat (though a configuration option in later versions allowed these functions to be rotated to locations that later became more standard).

-The extensive number of key combinations are now one of WordPerfect's most popular features among its regular "power users" such as legal secretaries, paralegals and attorneys.
+The extensive number of key combinations are one of WP's most popular features among its regular "power users" such as legal secretaries, paralegals and attorneys.

 Printer drivers

 WordPerfect for DOS shipped with an impressive array of printer drivers—a feature that played an important role in its adoption—and also shipped with a printer driver editor called PTR, which features a flexible macro language and allows technically inclined users to customize and create printer drivers.

-An interesting feature of the DOS 5.0 version was its Type-Through feature.
-It allowed a user with certain compatible printers to use WordPerfect as a conventional typewriter.
-This functionality was removed in the DOS 5.1 version.
+Version 4.2 for DOS has a Type-Through feature that allows a user with certain compatible printers to use WordPerfect as a conventional typewriter.
+The functionality was removed in version 5.1 for DOS.

 WordPerfect Library/Office utilities

 WordPerfect Corporation produced a variety of ancillary and spin-off products.
-WordPerfect Library, introduced in 1986 and later renamed WordPerfect Office (not to be confused with Corel's Windows office suite of the same name), was a package of DOS network and stand-alone utility software for use with WordPerfect.
-The package included a DOS menu shell and file manager which could edit binary files as well as WordPerfect or Shell macros, calendar, and a general-purpose flat file database program that could be used as the data file for a merge in WordPerfect and as a contact manager.
+WordPerfect Library, introduced in 1986 and later renamed WordPerfect Office (not to be confused with Corel's Windows office suite of the same name), is a package of DOS network and stand-alone utility software for use with WordPerfect.
+The package includes a DOS menu shell and file manager which can edit binary files as well as WordPerfect or Shell macros, calendar, and a general-purpose flat file database program that can be used as the data file for a merge in WordPerfect and as a contact manager.

 After Novell acquired WordPerfect Corporation, it incorporated many of these utilities into Novell GroupWise.

 LetterPerfect

-In 1990 WordPerfect Corporation also offered LetterPerfect, which was a reduced-functionality version of WP-DOS 5.1 intended for use on less-capable hardware such as the laptops of the day, and as an entry-level product for students and home users; the name (but not the code) was purchased from a small Missouri company that had produced a basic word processor for early Atari computers.
-LP did not support tables, labels, sorting, equation editing or styles.
-It sold for about US$100 but did not catch on and was soon discontinued.
+In 1990, the company offered LetterPerfect, which was a reduced-functionality version of WP-DOS 5.1 intended for use on less-capable hardware such as laptops, and as an entry-level product for students and home users; the name (but not the code) was purchased from a small Missouri company that produced one of the first word processors for the Atari 8-bit computers.
+LP does not support tables, labels, sorting, equation editing, or styles.
+It sold for about US$100 but did not catch on and was discontinued.